jernej-vrscaj/Hello_IoT/README.md

 After package installation, Apache server is running (if not `$ sudo service apache2 start`).
 Remote client can now execute Python scripts remotely by entering an IP address of a RaspberryPi and a Python script name in a browser, in our case: `http://IP_ADDRESS/cgi-bin/Hello_IoT_CGI_main.py`

 To accomplish this, few settings need to be applied:
 - Save Python scripts in Unix-like endings (only LF), if you work on Windows
-- Scripts starts with `#!/usr/bin/python3` as it should be executed in python3
+- Script starts with `#!/usr/bin/python3` as it should be executed in python3
 - Format the output so that browser can understand it.
 Before any other outputs, you must add `print('Content-Type: text/html \n')`.
 Make sure it has new-line feed at the end and preferably write this line as close as possible to the beginning of a script file (if you enable debugging through web with `import cgitb` and `cgitb.enable()`, e.g. if some imported module is missing, it should display error in a browser as it would in command-line).
-- Add the following in `/etc/apache2/conf-avaible/serve-cgi-bin.conf`
+- Add the following (root access nedded) in `/etc/apache2/conf-avaible/serve-cgi-bin.conf`

 ```
 ScriptAlias /cgi-bin/ /usr/lib/cgi-bin/
 <Directory "/usr/lib/cgi-bin">